“…You like to think that you’re immune to the stuff, oh yeah, it’s closer to the truth to say you can’t get enough.

 With my assistance, Callum was able to take a step back and observe his own behaviour in seeking – and keeping – relationships.

 Together, we were able to break down each behaviour and:

 - The need it attempted to satisfy

-We then examined what a healthy relationship would look like for Callum and the kinds of behavior and thinking patterns that would open the doors for that relationship to happen.
-We also worked on helping him grieve his original injury of not receiving consistent nurturing as a child by learning how to compassionately work with the sadness and sense of loss inside him that drove his behavior.
+We then examined what a healthy relationship would look like for Callum and the kinds of behaviour and thinking patterns that would open the doors for that relationship to happen.
+We also worked on helping him grieve his original injury of not receiving consistent nurturing as a child by learning how to compassionately work with the sadness and sense of loss inside him that drove his behaviour.

 With ongoing guidance and support, Callum was able to break his love addiction.
 A year later, he is in the early stages of a promising new relationship based on mutual love and respect.
 He is slowly internalizing what a healthy relationship looks and feels like – and is learning how to sense his partner’s needs as well as his own.

 Are you ready to take action and break the cycle of love addiction that’s keeping you running from one relationship to another, yet never feeling fulfilled?
 Contact me for a consultation – we’ll work together to help you overcome your love addiction.